divyansh1398/AVAX-ADV-2/README.md

 use this key to authenticate all interactions with the `tokenvm`.

 #### Step 2: Mint Your Asset
-After we've created our own asset, we can now mint some of it.
+Now that we've successfully created our own asset, we can proceed to mint a quantity of it.
 You can do so by running the following command from this location:
 ```bash
 ./build/token-cli action mint-asset
 ```

-When you are done, the output should look something like this (usually easiest just to mint to yourself).
+Once you've completed the minting process, the output should resemble something similar to this, typically done by minting tokens to your own address for simplicity.
 ```
 database: .token-cli
 address: token1rvzhmceq997zntgvravfagsks6w0ryud3rylh4cdvayry0dl97nsjzf3yp